Chile to re-write Pinochet-era constitution in win for protesters

 "The best way to proceed is via Congress, with participation from citizens, and then, to submit it to a plebiscite," Blumel said.

-(Reporting by Natalia Ramos, writing by Dave Sherwood, Editing by Angus MacSwan)
+(Reporting by Natalia Ramos, writing by Dave Sherwood, Editing by Angus MacSwan and David Gregorio)

 ((dave.sherwood@thomsonreuters.com; +56 9 9138 1047, +56 2 2370 4224; Reuters Messaging: dave.sherwood.thomsonreuters.com@reuters.net))